 While the standard energy recovery wheel absorbs both sensible and latent heat a sensible only wheel can be ordered for applications where the sensible portion of the heat load needs to be removed from a space without returning the humidity.

 Smoke Detector

-Smoke detectors can be factory ordered with the ERV, a qualified technician needs to field wire the smoke detector into the controls to break common in case of alarm.
+Smoke detectors can be ordered with the ERV as an accessory kit, a qualified technician needs to field install the smoke detector into the ductwork and wire controls to break common in case of alarm.

 CO, Sensor